kaiso/relmongo/README.md

 # relmongo
 make use of relations in mongodb <br>
-RelMongo (Relational Mongo) allows to use relations between mongodb collections in a JPA
+RelMongo (Relational Mongo) allows to use relations between mongodb collections in a JPA way